Anaconda, Montana: History

 Anaconda was founded by Marcus Daly, one of the Copper Kings, who financed the construction of the Anaconda smelter on nearby Warm Springs Creek to process copper ore from the Butte mines.
-In June 1883, Daly filed for a town plat for "Copperopolis", but that name was already used by another mining town in Meagher County.
-Instead, Daly accepted the name "Anaconda", suggested by the United States postmaster of the time, Clinton Moore.
-Moore chose the name because of the important mining smelter already existing in the area.
-When Montana was admitted as a state in 1889, Daly lobbied to have the capital moved here, but it stayed in Helena, a location supported by rival William Andrews Clark, following a referendum.
+Daly originally named the site "Copperopolis", but that name was already used by Copperopolis, Montana, a small mining town in Meagher County.
+Instead, Daly accepted the name "Anaconda", and on June 25, 1883, Daly filed for a town plat using that name.
+There exists another story that the name was selected by the United States postmaster of the time, Clinton Moore.
+However, Moore filed the post office application in October 1883, well after the town plat was filed.
+When Montana was admitted as a state in 1889, Daly lobbied to have the capital moved to Anaconda, and Montana legislators decided to hold two referendums in 1892 and 1894 to choose a capital city.
+The campaigns for the referendums were heated, ending with a victory for Helena, the location supported by Daly's rival William A. Clark.

 In 1903, the Socialist Party of America won its first victory west of the Mississippi when Anaconda voters elected a socialist mayor, treasurer, police judge, and three councilmen.
 The Socialist Party had grown within the expanding Montana labor movement.
 Initially, the Anaconda Copper Mining Company tolerated socialist activities, but when the Socialists gained political power and threatened to implement reform, the company systematically undermined the party.
 City workers and councilmen refused to cooperate with the new mayor, and the company began to fire Socialists.
-In the long run labor lost ground in Anaconda and the company exerted ever greater political control.
+In the long run, labor lost ground in Anaconda and the company exerted ever greater political control.

 The Anaconda Company expanded smelting capacity over time; by 1919 the Washoe Reduction Works could boast that its 585-foot (178 m) smokestack (Anaconda Smelter Stack) was the tallest masonry structure in the world and that the smelter-refining complex constituted the world's largest non-ferrous processing plant.

 In 1980, Atlantic Richfield Company closed the smelter, bringing an end to almost a century of mineral processing.
 While some aspects of the operation had been cleaned up under environmental laws, closing the smelter resulted in a large area contaminated with hazardous wastes.
 Since then, an operation for environmental cleanup was put into place by the federal Environmental Protection Agency and executed with the assistance of ARCO.
 The multimillion-dollar cleanup and redevelopment has resulted in the "Old Works" Golf Course, a championship 18-hole course designed by Jack Nicklaus.

-Anaconda joined with Deer County to form a consolidated city-county government in 1977.
+Anaconda joined with Deer Lodge County to form a consolidated city-county government in 1977.
 Part of Anaconda is included in the Butte-Anaconda Historic District.

+On August 1, 2025, the Owl Bar in Anaconda was the scene of a mass shooting that killed four people.
+The suspect escaped the scene, sparking a multi-day manhunt, before he was apprehended seven days later.